DeanNeal/core/README.md

 # AceJS

-AceJs - is a front-end framework based on web components technology.
+AceJs - is a MVVM front-end framework based on web components technology.

 ## Installation